Privacy Policy

 2.3.
 Communication with us

-On our website, we offer you the option of contacting us by email and / or using a contact form.
+On our website, we offer you the option of contacting us by email.
 In this case, the information you provide will be processed for the purpose of processing your contact based on the legal basis of contract fulfilment in accordance with Art.
 6 (1) lit. b GDPR.
 There is no legal or contractual obligation to provide this personal data.
 Failure to provide it simply means that you do not submit your request and we cannot process it.
 The data will only be passed on to third parties if this is stated on the website or in this data protection declaration or is necessary for the fulfilment of the contract or if this is required by statutory provisions.
 We only save your data for as long as is expedient for processing your inquiries or for any queries you may have.

 2.4.
 Online Shop (s) / Booking Portal (s)